lynhtrann22/lynhtran/README.md

 [View Certificate](https://drive.google.com/file/d/1QRTrTvt6hfJoZCb377Fu7pEPdpbuNEMS/view?usp=sharing)

-Reconciled data, created a dashboard and advised a client on a data breach.
+Reconciled data, created a dashboard, wrote a proposal for a client project to create a functioning dashboard and advised a client on a data breach.

 ### GARCH MODEL
 STATISTIC | MATLAB